Discrete physical states and correction terms in the Supersymmetric c=1 Model of String Theory: Correction terms of the current

+In this passage, we have described a new result that has been obtained by fully determining the correction terms of the $T_{1,2}$ current, which is a current that carries the ghost cohomology $+1$ and is dual to the $T_{-3,2}$ current at ghost cohomology $-3$.
+The importance of this result lies in its ability to restore the $BRST$ invariance of the current, which is a crucial property for any physically meaningful operator in the context of the supersymmetric $c=1$ model being investigated.

-Thus the correction terms of $T_{1,2}$ are the terms in equation (95) and (107) which restore the $BRST$ invariance of the current.
-This procedure can be applied similarly to all current cohomologies and it is a general prescription to find the additional terms that restore the $BRST$ invariance of any non-invariant current carrying the ghost cohomology at a given picture.
+Furthermore, we note that this algorithm can be applied to all current cohomologies, providing a general prescription for finding the additional terms that restore the $BRST$ invariance of any non-invariant current carrying ghost cohomology at a given picture.
+This approach is therefore significant in that it proves the existence of new discrete physical states in the supersymmetric $c=1$ model, and can be used as a general method for investigating other similar models.